manticoresoftware/manticoresearch-php/docs/indices.md

 ===
 Drop an existing index. `index` is mandatory.

-`body` can contain optional parameter `silent` - for not failing with error in case the index doesn't exist.
+`body` can contain the optional parameter `silent` - for not failing with an error in case the index doesn't exist.

         $params = [